elotroalex/record/_chapters/01-nebula.md

 [^1]: Quotation marks indicate specific unpublished versions of the text, usually clear from context.
 When followed by parentheses with dates, italics indicate published versions.
 When not followed by dates, italics indicate the work—that mysterious creature with many bodies and none at all.

-[^2]: \[The thick spit of the centuries/aged/after 306 years\] I owe the following observation and many others to the critic and editor Pierre Laforgue, in my opinion one of the keenest reader of Césaire’s early work and my principal collaborator in the genetic edition of *Les Armes miraculeuses,* to be included in the genetic/critical edition of Césaire’s complete works slated for publication by Planète Libre in 2013.
+[^2]: \[The thick spit of the centuries/aged/after 306 years\] I owe the following observation and many others to the critic and editor Pierre Laforgue, in my opinion one of the keenest reader of Césaire’s early work and my principal collaborator in the genetic edition of *Les Armes miraculeuses,* included in Césaire, Aimé. *Poésie, théâtre, essais et discours*.
+Ed.
+Albert-James Arnold.
+Paris: CNRS, 2014.
+Print.
+Planète libre.

 [^3]: The classic retelling of the story by Breton in "Un grand poète noir" can be found in his *Martinique, charmeuse de serpents*.
 Paris: Sagittaire, 1946.
 For some anecdotes about the time spent together in Martinique see Herzberg, Julia P. “Wifredo Lam: The Development of a Style and a World View.” *Wifredo Lam and His Contemporaries*.
 Ed.
 Maria R. Balderrama.
 New York: The Studio Museum in Harlem, 1993. pp.50-51